 Apart from these two top-tier regulatory authorities, Tickmill is also regulated by CySEC of the European Union and the FSA of Seychelles.

 Tickmill is a privately held firm launched in 2015.
 It is not listed on any stock exchange.
-Compared to most of the FCA-regulated brokers in the UK, Tickmill is new.
+Compared to most of the FSCA-regulated brokers in South Africa, Tickmill is new.

 Tickmill does not have a dealing desk and uses STP/ECN method for trade execution.
 This means that they cannot take part in the trading positions opened by the clients.

-The FCA regulation makes Tickmill a safe choice for clients residing in the UK.
+The FSCA regulation makes Tickmill a safe choice for clients residing in South Africa.

 The fee structure for trading CFDs at Tickmill depends on the account type chosen by the trader.
-For traders residing in the UK, Tickmill offers 3 account types namely Pro, Classic, and VIP.
+For traders residing in South Africa, Tickmill offers 3 account types namely Pro, Classic, and VIP.
 The Pro and VIP account are commission-based accounts while the Classic account is a spread-only account.

-We have separately reviewed every component of the fees charged at Tickmill in the UK.
+We have separately reviewed every component of the fees charged at Tickmill in South Africa.

 This includes the fees that are charged while executing trade orders.

 The average typical spread for EUR/USD as a benchmark is 1.8 pips with the Classic account.
 For Pro and VIP account types, the same is 0 pip.
-The spreads at Tickmill with the Classic account are higher than many other FCA-regulated brokers in the UK.
+The spreads at Tickmill with the Classic account are higher than many other FSCA-regulated brokers in South Africa.

-The following table compares the average typical spread for commonly traded currency pairs with the Standard account of other brokers in the UK.
+The following table compares the average typical spread for commonly traded currency pairs with the Standard account of other brokers in South Africa.
 It must be noted that these spreads are with the spread-only account types where no trading commission is involved.

-The trading commission at Tickmill is lower than many peers in the UK.
+The trading commission at Tickmill is lower than many peers in South Africa.
 The commission could differ from the base account currency chosen.
 The commission with the VIP account type is very attractive but this account requires a minimum deposit of $50,000.

 Non Trading Fees

 Most forex brokers do charge fees without any trading positions opened.
-However, no non-trading fees are incurred at Tickmill in the UK.
+However, no non-trading fees are incurred at Tickmill in South Africa.
 There is no account opening charge, inactivity fees, deposit or withdrawal fee, etc.

 Overall, Tickmill is a very cost-effective broker if you wish to trade with a commission-based structure of Pro account type.
-With the Classic account type, you might find yourself paying higher than many other FCA-regulated brokers in the UK.
+With the Classic account type, you might find yourself paying higher than many other FSCA-regulated brokers in South Africa.
 The VIP account offers the best pricing but it requires a minimum deposit of $50,000 which is not feasible for retail traders.

 Tickmill offers 3 account types called as Classic, Pro, and VIP.
 The major difference between these accounts is based on the fee structure.

-All three CFD trading account types can be opened with USD, EUR, GBP, and PLN in the UK.
-The maximum leverage for the retail clients is 1:30 on all three account types.
-This leverage can be increased up to 1:500 if the traders qualify to be professional traders.
+All three CFD trading account types can be opened with USD, EUR, GBP, and PLN in South Africa.
+The maximum leverage for the retail clients is 1:500 on all three account types.

 Tickmill also offers a separate futures account which can only be used to trade futures derivative contracts.
 The minimum deposit amount for this account is $1000.